 About the Hawaii Clean Energy Initiative

-A partnership between the state of Hawaii and the U.S. Department of Energy launched in 2008, the Hawaii Clean Energy Initiative is bringing together business leaders, policy makers, and concerned citizens committed to leading Hawaii to energy independence.
+The Hawaii Clean Energy Initiative is a partnership between the State of Hawaii and the U.S. Department of Energy that launched in 2008.
+It brings together business leaders, policy makers, and concerned citizens committed to leading Hawaii to energy independence.

 Since the formation of HCEI, great strides have been made toward achieving energy independence.
 To continue the momentum in meeting Hawaii’s clean energy goals, HCEI is structured for collaborative engagement and partnerships with all stakeholders.
 A core Executive Management Team (EMT), consisting primarily of state and federal government representatives, will focus on achieving Hawaii’s clean energy goals.
 The EMT will appoint an Advisory Board Chair and also engage with the Advisory Board, Strike Teams, and External Stakeholders.
 Charrettes will bring vital stakeholders together and provide a format for dialog and critical thinking around developing issues.